Alwen Reservoir, near Denbigh

 The monument is the highest point in Clocaenog Forest and there are views across the Vale of Clwyd.

 Lord Bagot erected the monument in 1830 to commemorate the planting of a conifer forest.

 The forest was cut down during the First World War to provide wooden props for the trenches and coal mines and it was then replanted by the Forestry Commission in the 1930s.

-The trail is waymarked and starts from the information panel on the other side of the road to the parking area.
+The starts from the information panel on the other side of the road to the parking area.

 The walk starts in shady woodland and makes its way to open moorland before the short but steep climb to the Pincyn Llys monument.

 The full inscriptions on the monument are worth a read.